WALMIN/flutter_barcode_scanner/README.md

  `COLOR_CODE` is hex-color which is the color of line in barcode overlay you can pass color of your choice,

  `CANCEL_BUTTON_TEXT` is a text of cancel button on screen you can pass text of your choice and language,

+ `isShowSwitchIcon` is bool value used to show or hide the switch camera icon,

  `isShowFlashIcon` is bool value used to show or hide the flash icon,

  `scanMode` is a enum in which user can pass any of `{ QR, BARCODE, DEFAULT }`, if nothing is passed it will consider a default value which will be `QR`.